paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-027-women-in-apprenticeship-and-nontraditional-occupations.md

 <a id="section-2503"></a>
 ## § 2503.
 Technical assistance
-**(a) In general** With funds appropriated to carry out this section, the Secretary shall make grants to community-based organizations to provide technical assistance to employers and labor unions selected under subsection (b) of this section.
+**(a) In general** With funds appropriated to carry out this section, the Secretary shall make grants to community-based organizations to provide technical assistance to employers and labor unions selected under subsection (b).
 Such technical assistance may include—

 (1) developing outreach and orientation sessions to recruit women into the employers’ apprenticeable occupations and nontraditional occupations;